HoGentTIN/infra-labs/assignment/1-cicd.md

 ## 1.4 Configure Jenkins

 1. Open a browser tab and point it to <http://192.168.56.20:8080/>.
 You are asked to enter the administrator password that you recorded in the previous step.
 Next, Jenkins will ask which plugins you want to have installed.
 Choose to install the recommended plugins.
 After this, Jenkins will initialize, which takes some time.
 You can follow the progress on the web page.
 2. When the initialization process finishes, you are redirected to a page that asks you to create an admin user.
-For now, you can skip this a continued as admin by following the link at the bottom.
+For now, you can skip this and continue as admin by following the link at the bottom.
 3. On the next page, titled "Instance Configuration", just click "Save and Finish" and then "Start using Jenkins".

 ## 1.5 Use Jenkins to build your application

 1. On the Jenkins dashboard, click "Create a new job".
 Enter a suitable name, e.g. *BuildSampleApp*.
-Select a "free style project" as job type.
+Select a "Freestyle project" as job type.
 2. The following page allows you to configure the new job.
 There are a lot of options, so you may be overwhelmed at first.
     - Optionally, enter a description
     - In the section "Source Code Management", select the radio button "Git" and enter the https-URL to your GitHub project, `https://github.com/USER/cicd-sample-app.git`